bertronika/copris/README.md

 `-h/--help`.
 For a listing of program version, author and build-time options, invoke with `-V/--version`.

-Note that you can only use `-l/--limit` and `--cutoff-limit` when reading from the network.
-If you want to limit incoming text from a local source, use some other tool or amend your data.
+Note that you can only use `-l/--limit` and `--cutoff-limit` when running as a network server (on a port, specified with `-p/--port`).
+If you want to limit incoming text from a local source (by omitting the port argument and reading from standard input), use some other tool or manually amend your data.

-COPRIS will print informative status messages to the terminal, except if you use the `-q/--quiet` parameter, which will hide all non-essential messages, except fatal errors.
+COPRIS will show informative status messages and notes, if it assumes it is not invoked properly.
+You may use the `-q/--quiet` parameter to silence them, which will only leave you with possible warnings and fatal errors, routed to standard error.
 Note that if an output file is specified, no status messages are sent to it.
 If a non-fatal error occurs in quiet mode, COPRIS will disable the offending broken feature, notify you about it and continue execution.

 # Installation